Jumiawi/MCE-RX-ST/README.md

 # MCE-RX-ST: A Hybrid Deep Learning Model for Visual Classification in Remote Sensing

+# Journal Submission

+This research has been submitted for peer review to **_The Visual Computer_** journal under the title:

+## **MCE-RX-ST: A Hybrid Deep Learning Model for Visual Classification in Remote Sensing Using Minimum Cross Entropy, ResNeXt, and Swin Transformer**

 ## Overview
 This repository contains the implementation of **MCE-RX-ST**, a hybrid deep learning model integrating:
 - **MCET Segmentation** for preprocessing images.